Top 3 Best Tapas Bars in Madrid

 Over the time, tapas’s evolution has been terrific.
 These little gems have changed for the better and have come a long way from being a free nibble with a drink.
 Luckily, nowadays, we can find select bars in Spain and find out that these bite-sized Spanish treats have obviously evolved into a more sophisticated cuisine.
 Is more than obvious that this evolution comes from the country’s heritage through the incorporation of new ingredients and influences from different cultures.

 Loved by tourists and its people, Madrid has it all.
 This busy Spanish capital is more than a Metropolitan city, is a clear example of good taste when it comes to enjoying good food.
 In every corner, you’ll find a place to enjoy Spanish dishes and mingle with the locals, which is always a good craic, 100% guaranteed!
 However, the question is where to go exactly?
-The list could be endless if you know Madrid by heart but if you don’t, just follow my culinary route.
+The list could be endless if you know Madrid by heart but if you don’t, just follow my culinary route with this Top 3 Best Tapas Bars in Madrid.

 One Route but only 3 Mandatory Stops!